M66B/FairEmail/FAQ.md

 If you have a question, please check the frequently asked questions below first.
 At the bottom you can find how to ask other questions, request features and report bugs.

+Frequently requested features:

+* More themes/black theme: the goal is to keep the app as simple as possible, so no more themes will not be added.
+* Previewing message text in notification/widget: this is not always possible because the message text is initially not downloaded for larger messages.
+* Executing filter rules: filter rules should be executed on the server because a battery powered device with possibly an unstable internet connection is not suitable for this.
+* Widget to read e-mail: widgets do not allow user interaction, so a widget to read e-mail would not be very useful.
+* Swipe left/right to go to previous/next message: swiping also selects message text, so this would not work reliably.

+Since FairEmail is meant to be privacy friendly, the following will not be added:

+* Show images without confirmation
+* Show original message without confirmation
+* Open links without confirmation

+Confirmation is just one tap, which is just a small price for better privacy.

 ## Frequently Asked Questions

 <a name="FAQ1"></a>